Iyewumi-Adesupo/microservices-kubernetes-project/README.md

 The setup for  this Kubernetes cluster will have seven servers:

- Three control plane machine (master node)
+ Three control plane machines (master node)

- One HA-Proxy server that will load balance the master node
+ Two HA-Proxy servers, in which one the HA-Proxy server that will load balance the master nodes while the second will be on redundancy.

+ We also utilize Keepalived, acting as a safeguard for the HA-Proxy servers.
+In the event of a failover on the active server, Keepalived facilitates communication with the backup HA-Proxy server using a shared virtual IP address.
+This communication ensures that the backup server takes over seamlessly until the primary server is restored.

- Three Worker/Slave node to be used for running containerised workloads
+Three Worker/Slave nodes are to be used for running containerised workloads

  The prerequisite for this implementation are: